Centurion Computer Corporation: Compatible storage systems

 Prices were taken from 1982, unless otherwise indicated.
-The disk sizes is the usable storage space, since all Centurion computers used 400 byte data blocks with the rest of the native block size being used for control structures like checksums.
+The disk size column shows the usable storage space on the device.
+All Centurion computers used 400 byte data blocks with the rest of the native block size being used for control structures like checksums.

 IBM compatible PC clone

 As a division of EDS, Centurion also created an IBM PC–compatible clone as part of a negotiation strategy of EDS with IBM.
 EDS intended to acquire PCs from IBM, but didn't like IBM's pricing.
 To persuade IBM that their initial cost-per-unit offer was too high, EDS tasked Centurion to build a fully compatible PC clone from off-the-shelf parts at a lower price, even though EDS had no intention of starting to compete with IBM.
 The effort succeeded and IBM reduced their price offer, rather than to contend with another competitor in the market.

 Restoration efforts

 As part of the vintage computer movement, David Lovett of the YouTube channel Usagi Electric is running a project to restore several Centurion microcomputers to working condition.